Complexity Results for MCMC derived from Quantitative Bounds: Gibbs Sampler Convergence Bound

-Next, we translate the quantitative bound in \cref{thm_Gibbs} into the convergence complexity in terms of mixing time.
+Next, we translate the quantitative bound in \cref{thm_Gibbs} into the convergence complexity in terms of mixing time using similar arguments as \cref{new_coro1} and \cref{new_coro2}.
 We show the convergence complexity is $\bigO(1)$.
 Intuitively, to make the term $C_1\gamma^k$ in \cref{eq_bound_Gibbs} arbitrarily small, $k$ needs to have a complexity order of $\bigO(1)$ since $\gamma$ does not depend on $n$.
 The residual terms $C_2\frac{k(1+k)}{n}+C_3\frac{k}{\sqrt{n}}\to 0$ when $k=o(\sqrt{n})$.
 Therefore, the complexity bound on the mixing time of the Gibbs sampler equals the smaller complexity order between $\bigO(1)$ and $o(\sqrt{n})$, which is $\bigO(1)$.
-The formal result is given in the following. \begin{theorem} For any $0<c<1$, define the mixing time $K_c$ by
+The formal result is given in the following.